Legal Research and Writing

 II.
 Prerequisites for All Applicants

 You must have at least a 3.0 grade point average at the beginning of the academic year of your appointment.
-You need not have received an “A” in Legal Research and Writing or Legal Practice to become a Senior Writing Fellow.
+You need not have received an “A” in Legal Practice to become a Senior Writing Fellow.
 You need not have been a Law Fellow to become a Senior Writing Fellow.

 III.
 Application Process